pjbiggs/16SrRNA_taxonomy/README.md

 ### Downstream use in QIIME2

 The updated taxonomy file `16S_id_to_taxModDone.map` and the fasta file `16SMicrobial.fasta` are able to be used as per the QIIME2 tutorials for feature classification.
+An example of such a process can be found in the script `NCBIclassifier.sh`.